Perspectives on the Calibration of CNN Energy Reconstruction in Highly Granular Calorimeters: Introduction

 Calibration of depth segmented, non-compensating calorimeters has always challenged experimenters.
 Undeterred, some methods have been developed to calibrate such devices.
 However, another trend in calorimeter design pushes the number of readout channels to amounts which warrant sophisticated reconstruction methods which seem incompatible with previously established calibration methods.
 We have started experimenting with applications of machine learning models - particularly convolutional neural networks or CNNs - to reconstruct energy from the many signal channels coming from such devices.
 The increasing channel count reduces occupancy which reduces the sample size available in any one channel for calibration; the increasing channel count also stresses the computational resources available for calibration activities.
 For example, a Cu/Si test stand $1\times 1\times 3\;\mathrm{m}^3$ with a $50\times 50\times 75$ segmentation scheme contains $187,500$ cells.
 If this scheme is extended to a barrel plus endcap configuration at LHC detector size scales, the combined system contains $\sim65$ million channels.
 Whatever the solution may be, methods to calibrate these devices must possess an efficiency in computation, data usage, and speed of data collection.

-This development raises several serious concerns in relation to calibrating and extracting reliable physical measurements with confidence.
+This development raises several concerns in relation to calibrating and extracting physical measurements with confidence.
 The inherent non-linearity of CNNs, or any neural network, forces several questions.
-In this paper, we confine ourselves to matters related specifically to calibration, and we leave the tangential questions ({\it e.g.} related to data sources for model training) for another paper.
+In this paper, we confine ourselves to matters related specifically to calibration.
 Primarily, we focus on studying a CNN's sensitivity to variations of the input data in order to determine the feasibility of any sort of calibration.

 In general, we have two options to correct the CNN's reconstructed energy.
 We can adjust the calorimeter readout channel values, the inputs to the model, which we shall call pre-model or we can adjust the predicted energy from the CNN reconstruction, the CNN output, which we shall call post-model.
 Historically, experiments have employed linear reconstruction methods, simple sums of cell responses, resulting in simple multiplicative factors to calibrate.